Peter Schiff Says 'Smart Money Is Selling' And Dumb Money Is Buying It Through ETFs: 'They Set Up Bitcoin ETF Investors To Be The Bag Holders'

 In what looked like a cheeky remark, Schiff congratulated the Bitcoin whales for setting ETF investors to be the bag holders, a financial slang used for those who hold on to poorly performing assets.

-Schiff’s post comes in the wake of Bitcoin’s ongoing stress, compounded by potential sell-offs of billions worth of King Cryoto from Tokyo-based cryptocurrency exchange Mt.
+Schiff’s post comes in the wake of Bitcoin’s ongoing stress, compounded by potential sell-offs of billions worth of King Crypto from Tokyo-based cryptocurrency exchange Mt.
 Gox.

-See Also: Crypto Weekend Round-Up: Kiyosaki Forecasts Crash, Crypto Bettors Back Harris, Trump’s Potential Impact On Crypto And More

 Despite recording one of the biggest market crashes, the 11 U.S.-listed spot Bitcoin ETFs recorded net outflows of $143 million last Friday.